WLaney/tinkerkit-braccio/readme.md

 This repository contains guides, advice, and code for using the Tinkerkit Braccio robot arm.
 The Braccio is a low cost 6 degree of freedom robot manipulator arm made to be used with Arduino.

 The target audience of this guide is Cornell ECE students looking to use this robot in projects.
-Thank you Professor Skovia for lending me this Braccio.
+Thank you [Professor Skovira](https://skovira.ece.cornell.edu/) for lending me this Braccio.

 If you have any questions or issues please create an issue on this repository.